GLOBAL MARKETS-Stocks bask in tech euphoria, Nvidia boom | Headlines

 "I think the markets are sort of coming to the view well maybe we'll get the rate cuts.
 They may not be as much as we thought, and they might be later, but if the economic activity is still good then that's not a problem."
 A Reuters poll showed that the recent rally in global stocks has a little further to go but they were divided on whether there will be a correction in the next three months.

-The influential Fed Governor Christopher Waller on Thursday said policymakers should wait at least another couple more months to see if inflation is indeed heading back to target, signalling no rush to cut rates.
+The influential Fed Governor Christopher Waller on Thursday said policymakers should wait at least another couple more months to see if inflation is indeed heading back to target.
 Rates markets continued to pare back U.S. policy easing expectations on the back of strong U.S. economic data.
 Jobless claims fell, home sales rose to a five-month high although the expansion in business activity slipped a little.

 The first Fed cut is now fully priced for July, and just 80 basis points of easing is in this year's curve.
-The cash Treasuries market is closed on Friday, but overnight, the ten-year Treasury yield rose to a three-month high of 4.3540% before paring some of the gains.
+The cash Treasuries market is closed on Friday, but overnight, the ten-year Treasury yield rose to a three-month high of 4.3540%.

-In Europe, traders also scaled back their bets on European Central Bank rate cuts to less than 100 bps this year after latest ECB minutes showed policymakers were wary of easing monetary policy too early.
-In the foreign exchange market, the yen was little changed at 150.41 per dollar on Friday, above the critical 150 level that could draw possible Japanese intervention to slow the currency's declines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)